Inquisitive-Learners/lessons-content/science-and-technology/year-4/the-force-of-moving-water/the-force-of-moving-water.md

 1. ST2-PQU-01 (poses questions to create fair tests that investigate the effects of energy on living things and physical systems)
 2. ST2-SCI-01 (uses information to investigate the solar system and the effects of energy on living, physical and geological systems)

-SUGGESTED ANSWERS:
-Activity UezC9G4idK7k:
-  1. He formed winding rivers, lakes and rock wells.
-  2. He wanted to provide water sources for animals and people.
-  3. He used his giant body to carve the ground as he slithered.

-Activity D5bmjEX1g70T:
-  1. Wind blowing and parts of the rock falling away, which eventually made an arch-shaped hole in the rock.
-  2.  * They fell to the ocean floor.

- * They fell into the water and got carried away by the waves.

- * The wind blew them to another place.
-  3.  * The moving water crashing against the rocks.

- * The wind blowing against the rocks.

-Activity 1oW993uVvXpe:
-  1. • In the flat tray, the water will flow slowly.

-• On the gentle slope, it will flow faster.

-• On the steep slope, it will flow the fastest.
-  2. • In the tray, the sand might move a little.

-• In the gentle slope tray, it might move more.

-• In the steep slope tray, it might move a lot.
-  3. Yes, because I think the steeper the slope, the faster the water will move and this will carry more sand away.
-  4. We are changing the slope of each tray.
-  5. We are keeping the amount of water, the type of sand and the amount of sand the same for each tray.

-Activity 02Dz0ysG3783:
-  1. Tray 3 showed the most erosion because there was a large buildup of sand at the bottom.
-The steep slope made the water move faster so there was more force to carry more sand.
-  2. Tray 1 showed the least erosion because the water moved slowly.

-Only a small amount of sand was deposited at the bottom.
-  3. Yes, the steeper slope caused faster water flow and therefore there was more force to carry the sand.

-Activity 5eeLEDQFF16H:
-  1. I think the solution is a good idea because I worry about the damage erosion causes to my property.
-  2. I think the solution is a good idea because erosion damages my nesting areas.
-  3. I do not think the solution is a good idea.
-I worry that a slower speed could make jet skiing less exciting.
-  4. Have jet skis and motorboats pay more money if they want to go above the speed limit.
-This money could be used to rebuild any damage to the coastline.

-Activity Kc5ih7ta2QBe:
-  1.  * The moving water crashing against the rocks.

- * The wind blowing against the rocks.
-  2. The rocks falling into the water and the waves carrying the rocks away.

-Activity A4u6XLSkydur:
-  1.  * Wind is a cause of erosion.

- * Water is another cause of erosion.
-  2.  * Wind erosion happens when strong wind lifts sand and soil and moves them.

- * Water erosion happens when flowing water carries soil, sand and small stones away.

-Activity vcc2fuvZHuVM:
-  1.  * The water flowed a bit faster.

- * More sand was moved towards the bottom.

- * The river path became slightly larger.
-  2.  * The water rushed quickly down the slope.

- * A lot of sand was carried to the bottom.

- * The river looked deeper than in the other trays.
-  3.  * The water moved slowly.

- * A small amount of sand was carried and dropped at the bottom.

- * The river path stayed mostly where it was drawn.

 DETAILED ACTIVITIES:
-ACTIVITY 5:
-Activity ID: vcc2fuvZHuVM
-Section ID: 1rGxZVJ1RRue
-Description: Students should draw what they observed in each tray, clearly showing the path of the water and the amount of sand at the bottom (and perhaps also on the sides) of the tray.
-Prompt them to also note down any differences in the speed of the water between the three trays.
-They may need to watch their slow-motion video to see this.
-[Instruction Box] Draw and label your observations for each tray.

- * Describe the speed of the water.

- * Describe the amount of sand that has been dropped at the bottom of each tray.

- * Show what has happened to the 'river'.
-[Instruction Box] Results

-Differentiation: Green Circle - The green circle represents core activities.
-They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
-Duration: 15 minutes

-ACTIVITY 8:
-Activity ID: 5eeLEDQFF16H
-Section ID: qz25JWULUmwS
-Description: Students learn how motorboats and jet skis affect erosion, consider different perspectives, and suggest solutions that lessen the impact on shorelines.
-[Statement Box] Motorboats and jet skis cause waves that erode the shoreline.
-The bigger the waves, the greater the force and the more erosion that takes place.
-[Plain Text] Some people think a solution is to reduce the speed limit when motorboats and jet skis are close to the shoreline as this would reduce the force of the waves.
-Consider this solution from three different perspectives.

-Differentiation: Black Diamond - The black diamond represents challenging activities.
-They require extended critical and creative thinking.
-Duration: 15 minutes

 ACTIVITY 1:
-Activity ID: UezC9G4idK7k
-Section ID: idnKxQ1ga9EY
 Description: Students read the Dreaming story Super Snake.
 Before reading, you may wish to prime students by telling them the questions you will be asking after they have read the story: